 A gorgeously renovated hotel ushers in a new era for Paris’s Left Bank.
 Local Mara Hoberman gives the inside scoop.

-When the Hôtel Lutetia reopened this summer on Paris’s Left Bank, following a painstaking renovation and restoration that kept it shuttered for more than four years, locals were delighted to see the beloved institution returned to its original splendor.
+When the Hôtel Lutetia reopened in 2018 on Paris’s Left Bank, following a painstaking renovation and restoration that kept it shuttered for more than four years, locals were delighted to see the beloved institution returned to its original splendor.
 Since 1910, the property has been a neighborhood mainstay on the Rive Gauche and a haunt for artists and intellectuals, including Ernest Hemingway, André Gide, Samuel Beckett, James Joyce, Pablo Picasso, Henri Matisse and Josephine Baker, who were all regulars.
 And now, the lavish property is drawing a new generation of luminaries to the area, who are bringing exciting new developments with them.

 The Lutetia has kept its iconic Art Deco design while undergoing significant structural improvements and cosmetic upgrades.
 The lobby lounge, jazz bar, brasserie and guest rooms have been enlarged and brightened with oversized windows.
 Public and private areas have been redecorated with chic modernist furnishings.
 Among the most exciting innovations is the Akasha Holistic Wellbeing Center, a 7,500-square-foot spa clad entirely in Italian white marble, including the 55-foot-long sky-lit indoor pool.
 Indeed, incorporating natural elements— light and greenery—was a top priority for French architect Jean-Michel Wilmotte, who was in charge of the hotel’s makeover and added glass and plants throughout.
 A grand salon formerly used for private events has been transformed into a verdant interior courtyard where guests can sip cocktails or enjoy an alfresco meal.
 The airy, all-day lobby restaurant, Le Saint-Germain, is flooded with light, thanks to a large skylight that has been painted in bright translucent tones by local artist Fabrice Hyber.
 Here, guests can enjoy afternoon tea and seasonal fare like stracciatella with heirloom tomatoes and strawberries and tuna tartar with avocado and ponzu dressing.